Punam2005/KrishiSahyog/README.md

-84% of storage used … If you run out of space, you can't save to Drive or back up Google Photos.
-Get 30 GB of storage for ₹59 ₹0 for 1 month.
 # KrishiSahyog- Hyperspectral Crop Monitoring System

 A comprehensive AI-powered solution for monitoring crop health, soil conditions, and pest risks using hyperspectral imaging technology.